 As with Ductless Split Systems, these are usually very easy to maintain.

-They have a longer life expectancy, elimination of fan noise, as well as no heat exhaust to other rooms.
+They have a longer life expectancy, eliminate fan noise, and have no heat exhaust to other rooms.
 In addition, it has straightforward installation and the ability of the system to be serviced on site.

 Ducted Self-contained Air Handlers

-Self-Contained air handlers (not to be confused with Self-Contained Wine Cellar Cooling Units depicted in the first image) have both the evaporator and the condenser housed in a single unit.
+Self-Contained air handlers (not to be confused with Self-Contained Wine Room Cooling Units depicted in the first image) have both the evaporator and the condenser housed in a single unit.

 The benefit of these systems is that they can be installed when there is no access to the outside of the building.

 The downside is that they need to be installed in a larger well-ventilated room as all the warm air from the cellar will be vented into it.

 How does Custom Wine Cellars Las Vegas help you negotiate these options?